esteil/atvfiles/README.txt

 * Actually set the A52Codec passthrough preference on playback, for real (AC3 passthrough should work now without setting the com.cod3r.a52codec preference).
 * Gracefully handle XML files in a format other than expected.
+* No longer stores a bookmark time when a file has been completely played.

 0.3.2 (14) June 20, 2007
 * Update for compatibility with the Apple TV 1.1 update.